kvendrik/schematicsjs/README.md

 .then(({ api, body }) => console.log(api, body));
 ```

-This can be very useful as it can save you the extra initial request to get the schema.
-This because most APIs require an initial request to authenticate with the API.
-Say you would have your API return the schema in the response on that endpoint you could save your users the extra get schema request.
+Say you would have your API return the schema in the response on your API authentication endpoint you could save your users the extra get schema request.

 Example
 ```javascript